jle-quel/langton/README.md

 The options are:

-	-s	number of step by millisecond done by the ant(s) -l	number of step until the simulation finish
+	-s	number of step by millisecond done by the ant
+	-l	number of step until the simulation finish

 If no argv is given, the default value are [speed: 64] [limit: 1000]